-The institution implements a comprehensive assessment program to monitor student satisfaction and achievement of learning outcomes.
+The institution implements a comprehensive assessment program, described in a written assessment plan, to monitor student satisfaction and achievement of learning outcomes.
 The institution's outcomes assessment plan documents, monitors, and analyzes data collected to improve learning outcomes and to inform institutional effectiveness activities.
 This section identifies three (3) core components of Standard V.